ybbus/jsonrpc/README.md

 # jsonrpc
 A go implementation of json-rpc over http.
+This implementation only provides positional parameters (array of arbitrary types).

 ## Examples